Enhanced stability of pressure relief valves: mechanistic design and analysis

-This paper has proposed and analyzed a key new design concept for enhancing stability of DSOPRVs relief valves against oscillatory flutter or chatter instabilities.
+This paper has proposed and analyzed a key new design concept for enhancing stability of DSOPRVs against oscillatory flutter or chatter instabilities.
 Namely, partial valve opening is a bad thing and should be avoided.
 As the valve opens to full lift, then a stable equilibrium can be reached by providing an energy dissipation mechanism, which we have represented via a simple coefficient of restitution.

 To arrive at this concept, we have produced a novel explanation of the origins of the blowdown effect in terms of folds in the shape of the equilibrium valve lift-versus-pressure characteristic.
 This has enhanced our earlier work, summarized in \cite{HosCh2017-IV} by showing explicitly how the effective-area-versus-lift characteristic can be used to define an effective stiffness, the vanishing of which leads to the fold.
 The key idea to ensure that full lift is reached upon valve opening, is that this fold curve should occur for unrealistically high valve lifts that are {\em above} the upper stopper $x_{\rm stop}$.
-Moreover, if we have the ability to modify the valve pressure-versus lift characteristic $P(x_e)$ as in \eqref{eq:static_curve_pr_x_liquid}, then a specified amount of blowdown can be designed through the formula \eqref{eq:blowdown}.
+Moreover, if we have the ability to modify the valve pressure-versus lift characteristic $P(x_e)$ as in Eq.~\eqref{eq:static_curve_pr_x_liquid}, then a specified amount of blowdown can be designed through the formula Eq.~\eqref{eq:blowdown}.

-While this paper is not primarily aimed at practical design advice, we have proposed two different strategies enhance the stability of standard, so called {\em proportional lift}, DSOPRVs.
+While this paper is not primarily aimed at practical design advice, we have proposed two different strategies to enhance the stability of standard, so called \emph{proportional-lift}, DSOPRVs.
 Both essentially involve redesign of the lift-versus-pressure characteristics of the valve through modification of the effective area versus lift function $A_{\rm eff }(x)$.
 These we can think of as retrofit (Strategy I) or redesign (Strategy II).
 In the first case, the engineer would select and oversized valve for the job at hand (i.e.~one that would have too large a capacity) and restricting its lift.
-The second strategy is aimed at valve manufacturers to redesign the internal geometry of their valve to ensure an optimal shape of the effective area versus lift curve.
-Our CFD results show that this latter approach may also be thought as optimization of the discharge jet angle $\phi$.
-However, jet angle alone is a rather crude way of characterizing the complete shape of $A_{\rm eff}(x)$.
+There is recent experimental evidence that this strategy is likely to be beneficial through the work of Smith \& Desai \cite{Smith2025} who performed hundreds of laboratory tests on valves with restricted lift.
+They found that stability was greatly enhanced.